mahsel79/to-do-list/README.md

 ### **To-Do List Management System**

-This project is a Java-based To-Do List Management System, designed to manage tasks interactively through a simple user interface.
-Users can create, view, update, and delete tasks, as well as track their completion status.
+This project is a Java-based To-Do List Management System that provides a graphical user interface (GUI) for managing tasks and supports a lightweight HTTP server for JSON-based CRUD operations.
+Users can create, view, update, and delete tasks seamlessly via the GUI or interact with the backend APIs for external integrations.

 ---